Rafiadnan0666/gugel/README.md

 ## Browser Extension

-Gugel also comes with a browser extension to make it even easier to collect your tabs and resources.
+Tabwise also comes with a browser extension to make it even easier to collect your tabs and resources.

 ### To install the extension: